 Ditch the tired tinsel and instead drape garlands of pine cones and herbs above your dining table, with the occasional tea light sparkling away within the foliage.
 Dot wicker baskets full of cosy throws and slippers around the house for your guests to enjoy.

 If you're going all out, create a wonderful woodland scene in the hallway by bringing in twigs and scattering piles of fake snow around them.
 Add your favourite wooden woodland creatures for additional whimsy.

 4. Christmas Around the World

 Festive decorations this year are taking inspiration from far flung shores.
-From felt tigers and elephants to hang on the tree, to our Green and Gold Christmas Stockings that feature elephants guiding Santa's sleigh, you can bring the colour and culture of your favourite places around the world into your home this Christmas.
+From felt tigers and elephants to hang on the tree, to our Green and Silver Christmas Stockings that feature elephants guiding Santa's sleigh, you can bring the colour and culture of your favourite places around the world into your home this Christmas.

 Create a sense of your own Christmas tradition with decorations that inspire memories from your travels, and let your treasured festive finds do the talking.
 Collect a Christmas decoration whenever you're abroad and your Christmas tree will take you all around the World, and remind you of adventures passed.